 POLICY REPEAL AND COMMENCEMENT DATE

-This Policy replaces any other Policy or Council resolutions of any of the 3 disestablished municipalities that merged into Dr Beyers Naudé Municipality as well as any previous policy of Dr Beyers Naudé Municipality as far as it may refer to indigent subsidies as defined in this Policy.
+This Policy replaces any previous policy of Dr Beyers Naudé Municipality as far as it may refer to indigent subsidies as defined in this Policy.

-Once approved or adopted by the Council, the Policy Support Policy will form part of Municipality’s internal control mechanism, Delegations Register and Financial Regulations of the Dr Beyers Naudé Municipality.
+Once approved or adopted by the Council, the Indigent Support Policy will form part of Municipality’s internal control mechanism, Delegations Register and Financial Regulations of the Dr Beyers Naudé Municipality.

-The implementation of this Policy takes effect on 1 July 2018 and the Policy must be reviewed within 12 months of its current date of effect or earlier if dictated by circumstances or any change to existing legislation.
+The implementation of this Policy takes effect on 1 July 2019 and the Policy must be reviewed within 12 months of its current date of effect or earlier if dictated by circumstances or any change to existing legislation.